 Right Turn on Red

-If you have not commented on right turns at red lights you might want to consider it.
+Here is another request from a correspondent: If you have not commented on right turns at red lights you might want to consider it.
 I see so many people that fail to stop at a red light when turning right.
 They seem to feel that all they have to do is yield.
 Unless the rules have changed, it requires a full stop before turning.

 Beware, while this is allowed in British Columbia, it may not be the case in other states and provinces.
 Check the local rules before you attempt this elsewhere!

 Where are most drivers likely to be looking before they turn right on red, especially if they don't intend to stop?
 To their left of course!
 This puts pedestrians and cyclists at risk.